wellpro-paul/med-interviewer/readme.md

 - **Catalog Summary Toggle:** In the Catalog viewer, toggle between raw JSON and a human-readable summary of questions and answer options.
 - **No 'Import for Chat':** Users start a chat from the Catalog page, not from Import.
 - **Chips-Only UI:** For questions with <= threshold options, only chips and skip are shown (no free text input).
+- **FHIR Scoring:** The app supports FHIR itemWeight extensions for answer scoring, automatically summing scores for each session and displaying the grand total at the end of the interview and in logs.

 ## Configuration
 - You can set the chips threshold in your `.env` file: